microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/box.md

 # Prepping the cardboard box

+Find a cardboard box large enough to hold your buttons and joystick.
+If you have purchased a computer monitor for the arcade, use the box from the screen.

 ## Reinforcement

 We recommend add 1 or 2 layers of cardboard on the surface that will hold the buttons and joystick.